Andlon/mkl-sys/README.md

 This crate relies on Intel MKL having been installed on the target system, and that the environment is set up for use with MKL.
-It uses `pkg-config` to determine library paths.
 The easiest way to make it work is to run the provided `mklvars.sh` setup script that is bundled with MKL.
+This sets up the environment for use with MKL.
+This crate then detects the correct Intel MKL installation by inspecting the value of the `MKLROOT` environment variable.

+Note that we used to support `pkg-config`, but as of Intel MKL 2020, Intel is shipping broken configurations.
+Therefore we instead directly rely on the value of `MKLROOT`.

 ## Windows support